Mohamad-Alhamwi/My-Notes/NetcatShellStabilisation.md

 Important things to bear in mind before attempting to use this technique:

 * This technique is applicable only to Linux boxes.
-* This technique utilizes *Python*, so Python need to be installed on the target machine.
+* This technique utilizes *Python*, so *Python* needs to be installed on the target machine.
 * Some target machines may need the version of Python to be specified.
 If this is the case, replace python with python2 or python3 as required.

 Here are the three steps: